 Further, the shruti interpretation also does not fit with sequential ghar numbers.
-Rāgs often do not use consecutive swars, and therefore, consecutive shrutis.
+Rāgs often do not use consecutive swars, and therefore, conecutive shrutis.
 For example, (the contemporary) Rāg Āsā does not use any vikrit swar (altered notes, i.e. flat or sharp).
-So it could not be that ghar numbers 2, 3, 6, 7, 12, 13, 15 and 16, which would correspond to shrutis of komal (flat) Re, Ga, and Dha and teevra (sharp) Ma, could be emphasized in Āsā.
-Similarly, the note komal Re
+So it could not be that ghar numbers 2, 3, 6, 7, 12, 13, 15 and 16, which would correspond to shrutis of komal (flat) Re, Ga, and Dha and teevra (sharp) Ma, could be used in Āsā.
+Similarly, the note komal Re is not used at all in any (current) version of Rāg Sārāng.
+Then it could not be that ghars 2 and 3, which would correspond to shrutis of komal Re could be used in Sārāng.
+Many other examples can be cited.